yashbansal24/legal-intel-dashboard/README.md

-# Legal Documents Dashboard — Production-Ready Take‑Home
+# Legal Documents Dashboard — Qanooni.ai

 A full‑stack, production‑minded implementation of the **Legal Documents Dashboard** challenge.
 This can handle more than 10s of thousands of users, with attention to reliability, observability, graceful shutdown.